nordicshare/senz_hass_deprecated/README.md

-# SENZ Wifi Interation for Home Assistant
+# SENZ Wifi Integration for Home Assistant
 Work in progress
 SENZ WiFi integration for Home Assistant